n-shalimov/pixonic-msgpack/README.md

 ```

 #### Limitations
-- Only non-abstract classes are supported (but you could use Extensions for workaround for now);
-- Only public fields could be exposed;
+- Only public fields and properties could be exposed;
 - Runtime library targeted to .NET 2.0 framework (for Unity3D compatibility).

 #### Code generator